helio-fm/helio-sequencer/Docs/getting-started.md

    * alternatively, use it to delete notes or clips with right mouse button,
  * **knife mode**: cuts notes in the piano roll, [cuts tracks](tips-and-tricks.md#knife-tool) in the pattern roll,
    * alternatively, use it to [merge tracks](tips-and-tricks.md#merging-tracks) or notes with right mouse button,
- * **drag-only mode**: a kind of auxiliary mode, hold `Space` to [toggle](tips-and-tricks.md#spacebar-panning) it temporarily,
+ * **drag-only mode**: an auxiliary mode, hold `Space` to [toggle](tips-and-tricks.md#spacebar-panning) it temporarily,
  * **selection mode** is only displayed on mobile platforms.

 All notes, when edited, are aligned to the grid.
-The grid resolution (the density of barlines) depends on the zoom level and supports up to 1/64 notes.
+The grid resolution (the density of bar lines) depends on the zoom level and supports up to 1/64 notes.
 Tip: holding `Alt` while editing notes disables snapping to the grid.

 All edits are undoable, and there is no limit to the number of undo actions available until the app is restarted.
 Additionally, each project saves the last 16 undo actions (32 on mobile platforms), which remain undoable after restarting the app.
 This limit can be changed by editing the main [configuration file](index.md#settingshelio).